Charles Driver: Biography

-Driver began his career as a draughtsman in the office of Frank Foster, Engineer to the Commissioners of Sewers, in London.
+Driver began his career as a draughtsman in the office of Frank Forster, Engineer to the Commissioners of Sewers, in London.
 In 1852, he was employed by Liddell and Gordon as a draughtsman, and he completed designs for bridges and stations for the Midland Railway on their Leicester and Hitchin Railway.
 His original case of drawing tools with a monogrammed lid 'ChD 1855' has been passed down through the family.

 Starting in 1857, he worked under Robert Jacomb-Hood in the Engineer's Office of the London, Brighton and South Coast Railway including work on designs for their London Bridge terminus.
 In 1866, he created designs for the Three Bridges to Tunbridge Wells Central Line stations.
 In 1867, he designed for Box Hill & Westhumble railway station on the new Leatherhead to Dorking line.
 In 1862, he designed the Slade drinking fountain in Kennington Park for Felix Slade.
 In 1863, he submitted designs for Saint Fin Barre's Cathedral in Cork and although his design was admired, he lost out to William Burges.

 After 1864, he assisted civil engineer Sir Joseph Bazalgette with designs for the landing stages and masonry of the Thames Embankment including work on the dolphin lamp standard, and for the pumping stations at Abbey Mills and Crossness.
 These innovative facilities reduced diseases, such as deadly cholera epidemics, by moving raw sewage and polluted effluent downstream of London for discharge into the Thames.